Christian Jessen: Television

 From 2007 to 2015, Jessen co-presented Embarrassing Bodies alongside Pixie McKenna and Dawn Harper.
 The show has had a number of spin-off series including Embarrassing Teenage Bodies, Embarrassing Bodies: Kids and Embarrassing Fat Bodies.

 Another spin off was set in Australia in 2013 called Embarrassing Bodies Down Under, which Jessen co-hosted with Brad McKay, Ginni Mansberg, and Sam Hay.

 He presented Channel 4's Supersize vs Superskinny series from 2008 until 2014.

 In 2012, Jessen appeared as the health and fitness expert in Hotel GB.
 He was the winner of popular culinary show Ready Steady Cook and has appeared as a celebrity contestant on The Weakest Link.
 He was also the winner of the BBC show Antiques Master.

 He was Jack Osbourne's doctor during the filming of Finding God, and also featured in Harley Street, a documentary.
 Other television appearances include Sex in Court and The Wright Stuff.

 In 2012 and 2014, he co-presented the Stand Up to Cancer telethon alongside Davina McCall and Alan Carr.

 In 2014, he produced and starred in a documentary series for television called Undercover Doctor: Cure Me I’m Gay.
 In the series, Jessen investigates therapies purported to be "cures" for homosexuality.

 In an appearance on Loose Women, Jessen performed a live HIV test on a woman and drew criticism for not wearing protective gloves.
 Jessen defended his actions and called for more understanding on how HIV spreads.

 In 2018, he co-starred and produced a documentary series for UKTV Play called Dr Christian: 12 hours to cure your Street, in which he travelled across the UK in a mobile clinic to treat individuals in their hometowns.

 Writing

 He is the author of Can I Just Ask?
 (2010).
 He has also written three books for adolescents: Dr Christian's Guide to Growing Up (2013), Dr Christian's Guide to Dealing with the Tricky Stuff (2015) and Dr Christian's Guide to You (2016).

 Controversies

 BBC Panorama investigation

 In August 2018, a BBC Panorama documentary investigation revealed Jessen's involvement in a private online pharmacy, UK Meds.
 Such sites are believed to allow people to purchase potentially dangerous prescriptions with ease and cannot be regulated by the Care Quality Commission due to a loophole allowing them to issue prescriptions via third party doctors in Romania.
 The owner of the pharmacy, Mason Soiza, has previously faced accusations of running escort agencies and WordPress plugin scams.

+A spokesperson for Jessen told Panorama that "he was engaged by UK Meds to present short information videos about various medical conditions and that he does not prescribe medication, nor does he endorse a specific product, service or brand."